'Tonight might be the night to toast a man who has meant so much to this band...

 Also in the house tonight, another special guest with a key role in the story of this band - Chris Blackwell who signed U2 to his Island Records when they were barely out of their teens.
 Stay is dedicated to Chris while Pride is dedicated to Maria Shriver.
 Can't fail to mention yet another compelling new video making a debut tonight, this one created by Run Wrake for Miss Sarajevo - more coming on that soon.

 Before you knew it, the lights were down and Bono was pointing out the milky way of cellphones illuminating the night, inviting everyone to think about our small blue planet, spinning round the sun 'and all the people trying not to fall off.'
 And that was our Moment of Surrender on a night of birthday wishes.

 Were you at Angel Stadium for the opening show in Anaheim tonight?
 Was it your first time or your forty first time?
 Your tenth birthday or your sixtieth?
-Add your own review of the show and post your photos below.
+Check out the set list, add your own review of the show and post your photos on our tour pages.